rnikhil275/rnikhil275.github.io/projects/index.md

 # Awards and Achievements

 * Top 0.1% in JEE Mains 2013
-* Best outgoing student award in secondary school for scoring 10 points.
+* Best outgoing student award in secondary school for scoring a perfect 10 in CBSE exams.